fenildf/print_to_file/README.md

-# Print_to_pdf
+# print_to_file
-Addon intended for printing anki decks on adjustable sized pdf pages
+Addon intended for printing anki decks in a printable format

-The selected deck will be formatted to an html file.
-The html file will then be converted to a pdf.
-I chose this last step so that there are less problems due to browser inconsistencies.
-The pdf has the margins built in, so it should print the same no matter the reader.
-Either way, the html file will exist, so those who prefer that will have that option.

-I wrote this specifically for the purpose of being able to print Anki decks on index cards.
-Hopefully more people than me find use for it as well.

-###Dependencies:
+This addon exports cards from a selected deck and child decks.
+An html file will be generated in the user profile directory. pdfkit and wkhtmltopdf are optional dependencies for a pdf format.
+Currently, the pdf output only works on Linux.
+The cards are organized with question and answer on seperate pages.
+The note text is left-aligned so that bullet points look correct.
+Note text and images are split to fit better for small page sizes.

+###Linux Pdf Dependencies:

 wkhtmltopdf 12.4 with patched qt http://wkhtmltopdf.org/